pingcap/docs/tidb-cloud/migrate-from-aurora-bulk-import.md

 6. Add the table filter rules if needed.
 Click **Next**.

-    - **Table Filter**: If you want to filter which tables to be imported, you can specify one or more table filters in this field, separated by `,`.
+    - **Table Filter**: if you want to filter which tables to be imported, you can specify table filter rules in this field.

         For example: